No matter who you’re with or where you are, there is nothing greater after a few drinks than karaoke!

-This Japanese themed fun-park is packed with all the ingredients for a good time.
+This Japanese-themed fun park is packed with all the ingredients for a good time.
 They have private karaoke rooms with quirky props, a wide selection of songs to choose from AND free karaoke slots on selected nights!
-(You’ll have to keep up with their Instagram/Facebook page for updates).
-As well as karaoke, the bars selection of sake, creative cocktails and Japanese street food will keep your energy up for more activities.
+As well as karaoke, the bar’s selection of sake, creative cocktails and Japanese street food will keep your energy up for more activities.
 With pool tables, ping pong, and a ridiculously large arcade, Goros is one of Sydney’s leading fun-loving bars.
+Find out more here.

-Karaoke world also operates private room hire.
+Karaoke World also operates private room hire.
 Decked out with high-end tables, chairs and equipment.
 There are over 120,000 songs to choose from in English, Chinese, Japanese, Thai, Indonesian and Korean in a range of genres.
 They also offer a heap of deals.
 If it’s your birthday and you book in with a group you’ll receive a free bottle of Champagne.
 Their happy hour is $15 per person for 3 hours of room hire and a complimentary soft drink, house wine or beer.
-Students pay only $13.
-Happy hour is 3pm-4am from Sunday to Thursday (excluding public holidays), 0r 3pm-6pm Friday, Saturday and public holidays.
+Find out more here.

-Bottle service, traditional Asian food and a funky, lit up private space is what you’ll find at this CBD gem.
+Bottle service, traditional Asian food and a funky, lit-up private space are what you’ll find at this CBD gem.
 Open until 4am, you have ample time to scroll through the lengthy list of songs to suit your taste.
 Creative cocktails and innovative shots (ABC shots are a must) will help skyrocket your night and karaoke abilities.
 There’s also a long list of banging appetisers, snacks and noodles.
 Who doesn’t love a serving of Pad Thai or Pad See Ew to reward a great performance?
+Find out more here.